 (b) printed, stamped, embossed or otherwise shown on the ticket.

-(3) A security code included on a ticket is not part of an instant lottery, or the play instructions for the lottery, and cannot be used or interpreted to determine the value of an instant prize, to enhance the value of an instant prize or to qualify the ticket holder to participate in the second stage of the lottery.
+(3) A security code included on a ticket is not part of the play instructions for the lottery, and and cannot be used or interpreted to determine the value of an instant prize, to enhance the value of an instant prize or to qualify the ticket holder to participate in the second stage of the lottery or an instant lottery promotion.

+[Rule 4 amended: Gazette 7 Jan 2020 p.
+11.]

+4A.
+Ticket identification number

+The Commission may include on any part of a ticket a unique identification distinguishing number (ticket identification number) which may be used for the purposes of rule 9AA(3).

+[Rule 4A inserted: Gazette 7 Jan 2020 p.
+11.]

 5. All prizes may be claimed before ticket lot sold

 The Commission may continue to distribute, and agents may continue to sell, instant lottery tickets from a particular lot even if all the instant prizes (including the top prize) for that lot of tickets have already been won or claimed.

+5A.
+Issue of Tickets

+The Commission may nominate a date on the Lotterywest website for when the Commission will cease to issue tickets in a particular lot of tickets to an agent for sale irrespective of whether the Commission has unsold books.

+[Rule 5A inserted: Gazette 7 Jan 2020 p.
+12.]

 6. Void tickets

 A ticket is void and incapable of winning a prize if the ticket —

-(a) has a number under the “void if removed” panel that is missing, incomplete, obliterated or illegible;
+(a) has a number under the “void if removed “or agent use only”” panel that is missing, incomplete, obliterated or illegible;

 (b) has on it or contains information, other than the information referred to in rule 11, that has been altered in any way;

-(c) has the words “void” or “specimen” marked under the “void if removed” panel;
+(c) has the words “void”, “not for sale” or “specimen” marked under the “void if removed” or “agent use only” panel, or elsewhere on the ticket;

 (d) has been stolen from the Commission or an agent;